 for later sections.
 Relative to Julia's built-in tools, this package often implements more aggressive optimizations, but can also introduce bugs if misused.

-SIMD is a type of instruction-level parallelism that occurs within a single processor core.
+SIMD is a type of instruction-level parallelism that occurs within a single processor core, applying the same operation to multiple data elements at once.
 It's particularly effective for basic arithmetic operations, such as addition and multiplication, when the same operation must be applied to multiple data elements.
-Given the nature of these operations, it's unsurprising that one of SIMD’s primary applications is in linear algebra.
+Given the nature of these operations, it's unsurprising that one of SIMD’s primary applications is in linear algebra, where operations like matrix multiplication involve applying identical arithmetic steps to multiple elements.

 At the heart of SIMD lies the process of vectorization, where data is split into sub-vectors that can be processed as single units.
 To facilitate this operation, modern processors include specialized SIMD registers designed for this purpose.
 Today's processors typically feature 256-bit registers for vectorized operations, which are wide enough to hold four values of either Float64